python4astronomers/python4astronomers/source/contest/bounce.rst

   Submitted entries will be run during the Workshop and everyone will vote for the winner.

 **Prize**:
-  One-year subscription to Wired Magazine or other geeky magazine of your choice (up to US$20 value).
+  *FOR EXAMPLE:* One-year subscription to Wired Magazine (US$10 value).

 **Submission**:
-  Email your script as an attachment to aldcroft@head.cfa.harvard.edu.
-To make life easier please rename the script "bounce_<yourname>.py.txt" before attaching.
+  Email your script as an attachment to *workshop_organizer@institution.edu*.
+To make life easier please name the script "bounce_<yourname>.py" before attaching.

 **Deadline**:
-  The deadline for submission is Noon on Friday.
+  The deadline for submission is TBD.

 Bouncing balls
 --------------